 Organic food is great in theory, but it’s often cost prohibitive.
 Luckily, some foods are totally fine to eat non-organic.
 (A lot depends on its outer layer.)
 Refer to the Environmental Working Group’s Dirty Dozen and Clean Fifteen to learn where it’s OK to buy conventional.

 You don't have to stop eating carbs

 Bread lovers, rejoice.
 Not only do you not have to cut out carbs completely, you actually should include some good carbs in your diet (like brown rice, fruits and vegetables) to keep a balanced diet and maintain weight.
-In fact, according to a recent study, Japanese people, who follow the country's typical high-grain diet, have the second longest life expectancy in the world.
+In fact, according to a study, Japanese people, who follow the country's typical high-grain diet, have the second longest life expectancy in the world.
 (For reference, the U.S. is 43rd.)

 You don't have to go on a juice cleanse to detoxify your system

 We’re not here to comment on liquid diets.
 (Do what makes you feel the best.)
 Just don’t think you have to power through a cleanse for “detoxifying” reasons.
 Our bodies are smarter than we give them credit for and are in a constant state of self-cleansing, so there’s really no need to give it an extra push.
 Eat well and you’ll be just fine.